cu-mkp/research-teaching-companion/content/resources/student-projects/_index.md

 -   [Augmented Reality Group (ARGroup)](/documents/student-projects/SP19_ARGroup.pdf) by Mahzabin Hasnath, Kathleen Lee, and Taewan Shim.
 See also:
     -   PowerPoint presentation [[PDF](/documents/student-projects/SP19_ARGroup-Presentation.pdf)] [[PPTX](/documents/student-projects/SP19_ARGroup-Presentation.pptx)]

-## GU4962: _Hands-on History_ (2021-)
+## GU4962: _Making and Knowing in Early Modern Europe: Hands-On History_ (2021-)

-The Final Project in the undergraduate/graduate lab seminar _Making and Knowing in Early Modern Europe: Hands-on History_ are intended to serve as companion pieces to the Digital Critical Edition, _Secrets of Craft and Nature_, or form a part of the Making and Knowing Project’s Research and Teaching Companion to _Secrets of Craft and Nature_.
-These exploratory and experimental projects are meant to help brainstorm, design, and implement alternative paths by which to access the material in the Edition and/or provide other forms of disseminating and engaging with the themes.
+In *Making and Knowing in Early Modern Europe: Hands-On History*, undergrad and grad students explore *Secrets of Craft and Nature*, carry out hands-on lessons, and develop a project that engages with hands-on activities, materials, techniques, and any number of other themes.
+These exploratory and experimental projects serve as companion pieces to *Secrets of Craft and Nature* or mark out alternative paths into the edition.
+Their projects range from humorous to scholarly, pedagogical, and public facing, and we hope they will be consulted by instructors and students for inspiration and as an invitation to the many pathways into and through Ms. Fr.
+640 and its digital edition.

 ### Summer 2021 Final Student Projects (2021-07-08) [[Syllabus](https://docs.google.com/document/d/e/2PACX-1vTdDTbjg3Wo-03RCA7KtszFF-nVyY0ECotExiQK8SnNpBQ_zNC0tBv9f_RUCujxGlTkdFTZiGicbVKO/pub)]